zognin/tp/docs/team/zognin.md

   * Justification: Each order has a list of ingredients.
     Users may want to change one ingredient in the list without affecting other ingredients.
     These commands allow the user to control which ingredient they want to change.
-  * Highlights: Used a different implementation from how AB3 edits lists within an entity.
+  * Highlights: Used a different implementation from how AB3 edits a list within an entity.
-    Previously, editing a list within an entity (e.g. editing a list of tags in a contact rewrites the entire list).
+    Previously, editing a list within an entity (e.g. editing a list of tags in a contact) rewrites the entire list.
     Now, users can edit individual items in the list without the hassle of rewriting everything.

 * **New Feature**: Added the ability to find items that are an exact match or lie within a range.
 (Pull request [#85](https://github.com/AY2122S1-CS2103T-W16-2/tp/pull/85)).